pittma/dpitt.me/blog/2019-03-04-linear-language-games.md

 $$

-This example is the most salient for the purposes of this post, but before I try and explain why, I'd like to try explain what point Wittgenstein was trying to elucidate with this puzzle.
+This example is the most salient for the purposes of this post, but before I try and explain why, I'd like to explain what point Wittgenstein was trying to elucidate with this puzzle.

-## 2 Language Games
+# Language Games

 Wittgenstein, by the end of his life had resolved to understand language in its ordinary setting as a collection of _language games_.
 One such language game